fishcus/KAP-manual/en/model/data_import/kafka_import.en.md

    ![Input Broker Information](images/k2.en.png)

 3. Click √ to confirm your broker info, then click *Get Cluster Info* to select the topic kylindemo.
-The kafka sample message would appear in the right box, after *Convert* button was clicked.
+The kafka sample message will appear in the right box, after *Convert* button is clicked.
    ![Get Cluster Information](images/k3.en.png)

 4. You need to give a logic table name for this streaming data source.
 The name will be used for SQL query later.
 Please enter "KAFKA_TABLE_1" in the **Table Name** field.